What Happened in the Colonial Pipeline Ransomware Attack?

 And how could it have been prevented?

-Regardless of their intentions, Darkside’s hackers effectively took down critical infrastructure which is not expected to return to full operations for several more days.
-The incident is expected to amount to one of the largest ever disruptions in US energy infrastructure and could cause prices to skyrocket as the industry scrambles to redistribute fuel supplies.
+Regardless of their intentions, Darkside’s hackers effectively took down critical infrastructure for several days.
+The incident is one of the largest ever disruptions in US energy infrastructure.
 How could this happen?
 How could a critical American pipeline be infiltrated and interrupted so easily?

 What happened in the Colonial Pipeline Cyber Attack